OWASP/owasp-summit-2017/Working-Sessions/Agile-AppSec/Define-Agile-Security-Practices.md

 ## Why

 The idea of using Agile in Security Practices/Activites is one that makes a lot of sense.
-But what does it mean.
+But what does it mean?

-This Working Session will aim to define those Practices in easy to use and scalable
+This Working Session will aim to define those Practices in easy to use and scalable formats (and documentation).

 ## What

-...what text...
+ - What are 'Agile Security Practices'?
+ - How can they be measured
+ - Who is already doing it? (and are they called 'Agile Security Practices')
+ - Can a focused and pragmatic list of 'Agile Security Practices' be defined? (and if so, what is it?)

 ## Who

-... target audience ...
+The target audience for this Working Session is:

+- Security professionals
+- CISO's
+- Agile practitioners
+- DevSecOps
+- SecDevOps